dcbarrientos/JSplit/README.md

 # JSplit 1.0

 ## Synopsys
 JSplit splits any file of any type.
+Also can join split files.
 Platforms: Windows, Linux.

 ## Installation
 This program doesn't need installation.